-- Student transcripts for all graduating seniors will indicate that at least 90% of seniors have successfully completed each of the A-G requirements.
+- pupil subgroup, will satisfy the requirements to graduate on time with their classmates. - Student transcripts for all graduating seniors will indicate that at least 90% of seniors have successfully completed each of the A-G requirements.
 (Students with an IEP to accommodate moderate to severe disabilities will qualify for a waiver to exempt them from this requirement.) - Student transcripts for all graduating seniors will indicate that at least 90% of seniors have successfully completed at least one AP course.
 (Students with an IEP to accommodate moderate to severe disabilities will qualify for a waiver to exempt them from this requirement.) - GPA Counselors will support and track each senior's progress in completing college assessments and admissions requirements and provide an annual report to the school's leadership team that reflects at least 90% of graduating seniors have been admitted to a 2- or 4-year college.
 (Students with an IEP to accommodate moderate to severe disabilities will qualify for a waiver to exempt them from this requirement, but will receive assistance in enrolling in a TRACE program after their 12th grade year.)

 - Four-Year Cohort Graduation Data for all GPA graduating classes:

-- o 2018: 99.3%
+- 0 2018: 99.3%

-- o 2017: 97.4%
+- 0 2017: 97.4%

-- o 2016: 99.2%
+- 0 2016: 99.2%

-- 2015: 97.0%
+- 0 2015: 97.0%

-- $\circ \quad 2014{:}\,95.7\%$
+- 0 2014: 95.7%

-- 2013: 98.7%
+- 0 2013: 98.7%

-- o 2012: 96.0%
+- 0 2012: 96.0%

 - For all GPA graduating classes since the first graduating class of 2012, student records indicate that at least 90% of students in each GPA senior class, including each pupil subgroup achieved the following:

-- \circ $\;$ Satisfied the requirements to graduate on time with their classmates
+- Satisfied the requirements to graduate on time with their classmates

-- Completed A-G requirements for admission to UC/CSU
+- o Completed A-G requirements for admission to UC/CSU

-- Completed at least one AP course
+- o Completed at least one AP course

 - Gained admission and/or enrolled in a 2-year or 4-year college